 A Simple Tool for Holiday Eating!

-With the holidays here, I often talk with my clients about mindful eating practices to implement and practice.
-Mindful eating is not a diet, or a quick fix, but rather a lifestyle approach.
+When discussing these concerns, I often talk with my clients about mindful eating practices to implement and practice.
+Mindful eating is not a diet, but rather a lifestyle approach.
 It can greatly help with weight management, but this is not the goal or focus.
-It is based on gaining control and enjoyment over our eating decisions, and decreases the fear and guilt around food.
-It teaches us to be non-judgmental with yourself and your food.
+It is based on gaining control and enjoyment over eating decisions, and decreases the fear and guilt around food.
+It teaches to be non-judgmental with yourself and your food.
 And further, to tune into your body, so that you know that you have the choice over whether something was worth enjoying or not.

 Research shows that mindful eating improves body image, self-esteem and quality of life.
 Further, it's shown to decrease depression, anxiety and binge-eating.
 It allows us to understand why we eat, and provides us with the tools to manage our appetite when we aren't truly hungry.